FossilBlade/trading-bots-os/nt8/strategies/GreedyRenkoTrader/README.md

      - Set the BreakEvenTicksOffset to 0. (or to a value to cover the commions).
      - The strategies automatically set the runner TP to 3 times the TakeProfitTicks.

+# Support Me
+If you like my work or would like to develop this further please support me by buying me a coffee (donation): https://buymeacoffee.com/fossilblade